 Take Advantage of Cheap Prices – In general, your dollar goes really, really far in Colombia (see below).
 For example, our flights from Bogota to Cartagena and Cartagena to San Andres only cost $30 each… Take advantage of this and the fact that you can get fantastic food, drinks, and lodging for very little money.

 Learn Some Spanish and Colombian Dialect – Most people don’t speak English in Colombia.
 Some do, but don’t expect to find many.
-I’m a bit under intermediate level in Spanish, and I struggled to get us through at times.
-I think this was somewhat due to the fact that Colombians have a different dialect and use some different words than Mexicans (I know Mexican dialect), but largely because I’m far from fluent.
+I’m somewhere between beginner and intermediate level in Mexican Spanish, and I struggled to get us through at times.
 Be sure to brush up / learn before you go, and expect to frequently use Google Translate to show people what you’re saying.
+You can also learn more about the various Colombian dialects and how they differ from other Spanish dialects here.

 Try Hot Chocolate and Cheese – This is available everywhere in Bogota, and is quite good.
 Essentially you get a plate of hot chocolate, cheese (to dip in the hot chocolate), and various breads with butter.
 It’s quite good (see info on La Puerta Falsa below).